Workmen's Compensation (Supplementation) Act 1951

 The Workmen's Compensation (Supplementation) Act 1951 (14 & 15 Geo.
 6. c.
 22) was an act of the Parliament of the United Kingdom.
 It was passed during the Labour government of Clement Attlee.
 It tackled the problem of the "pre-1924" compensation cases by enabling supplementary weekly allowances to be paid to workmen who had suffered workplace injuries from before 1924 in order to bring their compensation broadly to the same level as that payable to "post-1923" men.

+Subsequent developments

+The whole act was repealed by section 15(1) of, and the schedule to, the Industrial Injuries and Diseases (Old Cases) Act 1967, which came into force on 22 June 1967.